Bedrock-OSS/bedrock-wiki/docs/items/3d-items.md

 ### The Files

-Here you can find the final `player.entity.json` file, render controllers, animations, as well as a download link to the pack.
+Here you can find all files as well as a download link to the pack.

 <Spoiler title="Show Files">